-The Commission is of the view that Mr. William Vinhage has the competencies to carry out the expert work on behalf of DOMLEC The Commission has not received any adverse comments on the qualifications and/or expertise of Mr. Vinhage, and it therefore confirms its initial conclusion on his competencies.
+The Commission is of the view that Mr. William Vinhage has the competencies to carry out the expert work on behalf of DOMLEC.

+The Commission did not receive any adverse comments on the qualifications and/or expertise of Mr. Vinhage and confirmed its initial conclusion on his competencies.

-The IRC's Expert Advice:
+3.2 The IRC's Expert Advice: